What Do Agricultural Technician Do?

 - Record data pertaining to experimentation, research, or animal care.

-Agricultural Technicians state the following job skills are important in their day-to-day work.
+When polled, Agricultural Technicians say the following skills are most frequently used in their jobs:

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.